Pretrial Diversion in Fort Walton Beach

 Even if your case is eligible, though, I will still need to convince the prosecutor that you are a good candidate for one of the programs and that you deserve the opportunity for a second chance.
 In order to make that argument as effectively as possible, I will need your cooperation in gathering documents, reports, character letters, etc.

-Ultimately, it is totally up to the prosecutor whether to offer Pretrial Diversion.
+Ultimately, it is up to the prosecutor whether to offer Pretrial Diversion.
 My job is to convince them.

 I have been helping clients in Fort Walton Beach get a second chance after a criminal arrest since 2001.
 I have a long track record of getting results for my clients.